Virtual seems to be the buzzword for 2020, doesn’t it? Or pivot! And much like most events-based businesses, I ‘pivoted’ in 2020.

 Ordinarily, I’m all about zero-tech on Shinrin-Yoku sessions – I myself am guilty of spending too much time in the ‘scroll hole’ – so when it comes to my events, I am pretty strict.
 Turn phones off, or to aeroplane mode.
 Turn off because it is the right thing to do; even taking a photo can jolt you back into the thinking mind, as you accidentally also notice all the notifications waiting for you.
 You only get 3 hours of downtime, 3 hours of headspace, 3 hours of liberty.
 Why would I allow anything to compromise that for my customers?

-So, in order to try the virtual experience, I asked for beta testers in my Adore Your Outdoors newsletter (always packed with useful nature info and special subscriber-only offers – subscribe here) and 5 ladies signed up to the trial.
+So, to try the virtual experience, I asked for beta testers in my Adore Your Outdoors newsletter (always packed with useful nature info and special subscriber-only offers – subscribe here) and 5 ladies signed up for the trial.

 The morning came and I was far more nervous than I am on a face-to-face session, which I hadn’t expected.
 My mind was in overdrive – would the phone battery last for 90 mins, will the sound quality be good enough, I tested the wifi but was I just lucky?
 Will it drop out today?
 Will the participants enjoy the experience, and will it be effective?